Are Wealth Management Fees Worth it? 4 Answers To Clear It Up

 Another pitfall to avoid is that of a passive wealth manager.
 You want someone who is focused on your portfolio and knows the nuances of your financial situation.

 However, many of the volume-driven large firms focus more on how they can get more assets under management.
-They send out portfolio updates, which are automatically generated newsletters with just a few details changing.
+They send out portfolio updates, which are automatically generated newsletters with just a few details changed.

 4. Wealth Management Takes the Emotion Out of Investment Planning